cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/datasets.md

 ### Prepare a dataset

 To prepare a dataset for DLP, add your desired data to a single-column spreadsheet.
-Cells must be at least six characters long.
+The indvidual lines must be at least six characters long, do not require trailing (or final) commas, and should use LF (`\n`) and not CR\LF (`\r\n`) for new lines.
 Title cells may result in false positives and should not be included.
 Accepted file formats include `.csv` and `.txt`.

 For information on dataset limits, refer to [Account limits](/cloudflare-one/account-limits/#data-loss-prevention).